ThuyPh-am/Multi-modal-early-fusion-transformer/README.md

 ## Overview

 This project aims to detect lameness in horses by leveraging deep learning models.
-It combines a pre-trained YOLOPose model for keypoint detection and a ResNet50 model for feature extraction from video frames.
-The extracted features and keypoints are processed through a Transformer model to classify horses as sound or lame.
+It combines a pre-trained YOLOPose model for keypoint detection and a custom simple Conv3D model for feature extraction from video frames.
+The extracted features and keypoints are processed through a Transformer encoder to classify horses as sound or lame.

 ## Table of Contents